 Let your kids build their own breakfast with a breakfast bar.
 Similar to a salad bar, a breakfast bar includes a variety of foods to mix and match.
 Little ones love to create unusual combinations by mixing, stacking and organizing ingredients.
 Will peanut butter glue the berries to a waffle?
 Or will yogurt smother nuts and fruit?
 No matter what nutritious combinations they create, they will love the sense of control a breakfast bar offers.
 Here are some ideas:

-- Variety of sliced fruit such as bananas or strawberries.
+- Variety of sliced fruit such as bananas strawberries, papaya or passionfruit

 - Low-fat or fat-free milk